alifbae/news-data-extraction/README.md

 		articleData = json.loads(line)
 		articleContent = articleData["Content"]

-		articleParagraphs = articleContent.split("., ") # Delimiter for the new paragraph
+		articleParagraphs = articleContent.split(". , ") # Delimiter for the new paragraph

 		paragraphCounter = 1
 		for paragraph in articleParagraphs: